DPT Faculty Research Areas

 Jody Feld, PT, DPT, PhD Kara Lardinois, PT, DPT

 The Duke DPT Education Innovation Lab is a community of faculty scholars with a shared vision of advancing educational research in the pursuit of excellence in physical therapy education.
 We aim to be change agents in education, with research projects that investigate and answer critical questions that elevate the standards in crucial components of DPT education.
-The ultimate purpose of our work is to translate educational research outcomes into delivery of excellent educational experiences, preparing future clinicians that will truly transform society.
+Our work aims to translate educational research outcomes into the delivery of excellent educational experiences, preparing future clinicians who will truly transform society.

 Neurobiology of Nervous System Damage and Recovery